 The Due Diligence Period should not end on the day of settlement, nor should it end the day or two just prior to settlement.
 In my opinion there should be at least 10 days between the expiration of Due Diligence and the day of settlement.
 While preparations for the move should have been made, both parties need enough time to actually relocate.
 Doing so during the Due Diligence Period is foolish.
 Under normal circumstances a buyer should not ask for an extension of Due Diligence without expecting a corresponding adjustment to the settlement date.

 Due Diligence is shared risk.
 It is market driven.
 It is negotiated between the parties.
 In short, it’s efficient and transparent.
 With proper preparation and good-faith negotiation Due Diligence is only another step toward a successful closing.
-The agents of The Vincent Group at GreatNest are very capable of guiding you through a pleasant transaction.
+The agents of GreatNest are very capable of guiding you through a pleasant transaction.
 Whether you are buying or selling you will discover there are many benefits to working with our accomplished agents.